vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 [`/details`](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#get-payment-details)
 endpoint has been available for a long time, and gives more data and details: The full payment history of the orderId.

-## Vipps Login API version 2
+## Login API version 2

 To have a unified way of providing user information across Vipps services we are standardizing the data formats, both within Vipps and with the OIDC standard.
-To do this we have to introduce a new version of our Vipps login API.
+To do this we have to introduce a new version of our Login API.
-**The previous version (Version 1) of the Vipps login API will have end of life on February 28th 2021**.
+**The previous version (Version 1) of the Login API will have end of life on February 28th 2021**.

 Our plugins are updated to support the latest version.
 Make sure that you use the latest version of the plugin.